-During the year, through its 2018 Report-Volumes 1 and 2, the Office gave legislators quality relevant audits, and objective advice.
-The high extent of implementation of recommendations shows its work contributed to better management in the public sector.
+Through its 2019 Report-Volumes 1 and 2, the Office gave legislators the results of quality relevant audits, and objective advice.
+These Reports contain the results of the annual financial audits of over 270 different government agencies, 15 performance audits, and 54 follow up audits.
+The high extent of the Government's implementation of recommendations shows the Office's work contributed to better management in the public sector.